 If you are thinking about donating a kidney, your medical team will help you understand the pros and cons so you can make the decision that's right for you.

-Donating a kidney will not cause any limitations in your normal daily activities.
-After the recovery from your surgery, you will be able to resume all of your normal activities, including exercising and participating in sports.
+Donating a kidney won't limit what your body can do.
+After you recover, you will be able to do all of your normal activities.
+You can exercise and take part in sports.